dot319/sinterklaas/README.md

 - Created README.md<br />
 - Implemented Laravel's native registration and login system
 - Put the navbar in its own file
+- Created wishlist model and a button for making a new one that then returns the edit page for the newly created wishlist